DJDavid98/Beat-Saber-Overlay/README.md

 # DJDavid98's BSDP Overlay

-An overlay for the [BSDataPuller](https://github.com/ReadieFur/BSDataPuller/) Beat Saber Mod for my personal use.
+An overlay for the [BSDataPuller](https://github.com/ReadieFur/BSDataPuller/) and [BeatSaberPlus](https://github.com/hardcpp/BeatSaberPlus) mods for my personal use.

 ## Features

+The overlay works with either of the two mods, but in order to use BSDataPuller (which now appears to be unmaintained) as the data source add `?bsdp` to the URL.
+BeatSaberPlus is used as the default source.

+While playing, the current song will appear in the top-right corner along with some supplemental information like difficulty, length, ranked stars and PP. Additionally, an accuracy graph and the currently selected modifiers are displayed.

 If given advanced access to OBS through the browser source settings, the overlay will automatically switch between two scenes called `Main` and `BRB`, the first is used while the overlay connection is open, and the second in any other